jimburton/CI646-LC/README.md

 5. Finally, this REPL comes with many useful macros predefined.
 Click on `program.txt` in the left sidebar to see the list of these.
-Look at the definition of numbers, called Church numerals.
+Look at the definition of numbers, called *Church numerals*.
 A Church numeral is a λ expression that takes two arguments, say `f` and `x`.
 The Church numeral `n` applies `f` to `x` `n` times.
-So 'zero' applies `f` to `x` zero times, "one" does it once, and so on: `λf.λx.x`, `λf.λx.f x`, `λf.λx.f (f x)`...Define a macro that decrements a Church numeral and use that to define a subtraction macro.
+So 'zero' applies `f` to `x` zero times, "one" does it once, and so on: `zero ≡ λf.λx.x`, `one ≡ λf.λx.f x`, `two ≡ λf.λx.f (f x)`, and so on.
+Define a macro that decrements a Church numeral and use that to define a subtraction macro.
 Church numerals are "natural" numbers, so there are no negative values -- one less than zero is just zero, as is `n-m` where `m` is greater than `n`.